simeonveldstra/prospero-c/README.md

 On the other hand, observant readers may have noticed another difference in performance.
 The Python solution uses fifty-and-a-half gigabytes of RAM to calculate the result.
 The SIMD enabled C program uses just 2.5 megabytes.
-That's 20,000x less memory.
-One of those megabytes is the output buffer.
+That's 20,000x less memory, and one of those megabytes is the output buffer.

 There is no huge trick here.
 The language describing the SDF has no control flow, and is in Single Static Assignment form.
 Essentially, every instruction